 Do not install

 unless you are fully aware of the risks.

 astropy is installed by default with the Anaconda Distribution.
 To update to the latest version run:

 There may be a delay of a day or two between when a new version of

 is released and when a package is available for conda.
 You can check

 conda search astropy.

-conda install -c astropy -c defaults \ scipy h5py beautifulsoup4 html5lib bleach pyyaml pandas sortedcontainers \ pytz matplotlib setuptools mpmath bottleneck jplephem asdf
+conda install -c conda-forge -c defaults scipy matplotlib \ h5py beautifulsoup4 html5lib bleach pandas sortedcontainers \ pytz setuptools mpmath bottleneck jplephem asdf pyarrow

 To also be able to run tests (see below) and support Building Documentation use the

 following.
 We use